Sharing my experiences in Baguio through this itinerary for 3 days and 2 nights adventure – Do-It-Yourself over the weekend.

 - Accommodation = Php 1, 600.00 for 2 nights via transient home in Sto Nino, Baguio (if solo), Php 800.00 for 2 nights (if shared) Actually you can find cheaper accommodation aside from what we got but it will depend on comfort, safety & accessibility.

-- Most sight seeings are FREE of charge.
+- Most sight seeing are FREE of charge.

-- Your food and shopping allowance should depend on your budget .
+- Your food and shopping allowance should depend on your budget.
+Please review our itinerary for food suggestions.